Conquest of California: Californios and the war

 Prior to the U.S. occupation, the population of Spanish and Mexican people in Alta California was approximately 1500 men and 6500 women and children, who were known as Californios.
 Many lived in or near the small Pueblo of Los Angeles (present-day Los Angeles).
 Many other Californios lived on the 455 ranchos of Alta California, which contained slightly more than 8600000 acre, nearly all bestowed by the Spanish and then Mexican governors with an average of about 18900 acre each.

-Most of the approximately 800 American and other immigrants (primarily adult males) lived in the northern half of California, approved of breaking from the Mexican government, and gave only token to no resistance to the forces of Stockton and Frémont.
+Most of the approximately 800 American and other immigrants were adult males, and lived in northern California.
+They approved of breaking from the Mexican government, and gave only token or no resistance to the forces of Stockton and Frémont.

 Siege of Los Angeles

 In Southern California, Mexican General José Castro and Alta California Governor Pío Pico fled the Pueblo of Los Angeles before the arrival of American forces.
 On August 13, 1846, when Stockton's forces entered Los Angeles with no resistance, the nearly bloodless conquest of California seemed complete.
-The force of 36 that Stockton left in Los Angeles, however, was too small and, in addition, enforced a tyrannical control of the citizenry.
-On September 29, in the Siege of Los Angeles, the independent Californios, under the leadership of José María Flores, forced the small American garrison to retire to the harbor.
+The force of 36 that Stockton left in Los Angeles was too small, and enforced a tyrannical control over the people of the city.
+On September 29, in the Siege of Los Angeles, the independent Californios, led by José María Flores, forced the small American garrison to retire to the harbor.
 Soon afterward, 200 reinforcements sent by Stockton and led by U.S. Navy Captain William Mervine were repulsed on October 8 in the one-hour Battle of Dominguez Rancho on Rancho San Pedro, with four Americans killed.

 In late November, General Stephen W. Kearny, with a squadron of 100 dragoons, finally reached the Colorado River at the present-day California border after a grueling march across the province of Santa Fe de Nuevo México and the Sonoran Desert.
-Then, on December 6, they fought the botched half-hour Battle of San Pasqual east of San Diego pueblo, where 21 of Kearny's troops were killed, the largest number of American casualties in the battles of the California Campaign.
+Then, on December 6, they fought in the botched half-hour Battle of San Pasqual east of San Diego pueblo.
+21 of Kearny's troops were killed in the botched engagement, the largest number of American casualties in the battles of the California Campaign.

-Final conquest

 Stockton rescued Kearny's surrounded forces and, with their combined force totaling 660 troops, they moved northward from San Diego, entering the Los Angeles Basin on January 8, 1847.
 On that day they fought the Californios in the Battle of Rio San Gabriel and the next day in the Battle of La Mesa.
-The last significant body of Californios surrendered to American forces on January 12, marking the end of the war in Alta California.
+The last significant body of Californios surrendered to American forces on January 12, marking the end of hostilities in Alta California.